-The UMBC Center for Cybersecurity is an interdisciplinary university center that unifies UMBC’s many cybersecurity capabilities.
-The Center aims to provide both Maryland and the nation with academic and research leadership, collaboration, innovation, and outreach in this critical discipline by streamlining our academic, research, workforce development, and technology incubation activities to advance UMBC’s position as a leading research university in cybersecurity-related disciplines.
+The UMBC Center for Cybersecurity (UCYBER) is an interdisciplinary university-level center that unifies UMBC’s many cybersecurity capabilities.
+The Center aims to provide Maryland, the nation, and global partners with academic and research leadership, collaboration, innovation, and outreach in this critical discipline by streamlining our academic, research, workforce development, and technology incubation activities to advance UMBC’s position as a leading research university in cybersecurity-related disciplines.

 It is an exciting time for cybersecurity in Maryland.
-Besides the many prominent government and commercial organizations already located in Maryland, UMBC’s strategic location just 10 miles from Ft.
-Meade (headquarters of the U.S. Cyber Command, National Security Agency, and the Defense Information Systems Agency) makes UMBC an ideal organization to partner with in exploring, supporting, and sustaining the multidisciplinary requirements of this most critical discipline.
+Besides the many prominent government and commercial organizations already located in Maryland and the National Capitol Region, UMBC’s strategic location just 10 miles from Ft.
+Meade (headquarters of the U.S. Cyber Command, National Security Agency, and the Defense Information Systems Agency) makes UMBC an ideal organization to partner with in exploring, supporting, researching, and sustaining the multidisciplinary requirements of this most critical discipline.